Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Open-Loop Predictive STL Control Synthesis

 For temporal operators, we again note that we can write each operator as Boolean combinations of conjunctions and disjunctions and then follow the same procedure as for the qualitative encoding.

-\textbf{Soundness of the encoding. } The procedure described above gives us a continuous variable $\bar{r}_0^\phi$ and a set of mixed integer constraints over $x$ such that $\bar{r}_0^\phi$ is a probabilistic lower bound of $\rho^\phi(\mathbf{S},0)$.
-We summarize this result next.
+\textbf{Soundness of the encoding. } At the initial time step $k=0$, the procedure described above gives us a continuous variable $\bar{r}_{0|k}^\phi$ and a set of mixed integer constraints over $x$ such that $\bar{r}_{0|k}^\phi$ is a probabilistic lower bound of $\rho^\phi(\mathbf{S},0)$.
+We summarize this result next, and provide the closed-loop result in the next section.